Nickus1028/e-commerce/README.md

 VIDEO COMING SOON.

 ## Installation
-Navigate to the folder containing server.js and run "npm i" in the terminal.
+*Navigate to the folder containing server.js and run "npm i" in the terminal.
-Import the schema into your SQL database.
+*Import the schema into your SQL database.
-Run "npm run seed" in your terminal.
+*Run "npm run seed" in your terminal.
-Run "npm start" in your terminal.
+*Run "npm start" in your terminal.

 ## Usage
-Query a database of employee names, roles, departments and salary.
+A demonstration of an e-commerce back end.